-Information on the net assets, financial position and cash flows of Bilfinger SE (company financial statements in accordance with the German Commercial Code)
+Information on the results of operations, net assets and financial position of Bilfinger SE (company financial statements in accordance with the German Commercial Code)

 Results of operations

 The income statement of the company financial statements of Bilfinger SE is characterized by its holding function.
 Revenue amounted to €110 million (previous year: €113 million) and resulted almost solely from output volume charged to companies of the Group.